Stress & Overthinking

 It's Not Rebellion, It's Biology

-The constant push and pull you feel with your parents isn't just you being difficult—it's a biological imperative.
+The constant push and pull you feel with your parents isn't just you being difficult.
+It's biology.
 Science shows that this period is a specific window for identity formation.
 Your brain's primary job right now is to go through a "separation phase" where it starts wiring your identity.
 Not theirs.
 Yours.

 The tension and disappointment are natural parts of this developmental process, not a personal failing.
 So, when you feel like you're "not good enough for them," that's not a signal of your failure.
-It's a signal that your brain is working correctly, constructing your unique self, not simply matching their preconceived one.
+It's a signal that your brain is working correctly, constructing your unique self, not simply matching the one they had in mind.

 Their disappointment doesn't mean you're broken.
 It means you're building something different.
 And that's the entire point of this window.